ScotGovAnalysis/good_practices/coding.md

 4. Do not add spaces.

 ### Do not use numbers to specify columns
-In R you can use numbers to refer to columns but just because you can doesn’t mean you should.
+In R you can use numbers to refer to columns, but (to parapharse a noted scholar) just because you can doesn’t mean you should.

    #### Bad: